stacks-network/docs/src/pages/stacks-wallet/usage.md

 Due to technical compatibility issues, we are currently unable to fully support all Trezor wallets.
 Going forward, support for any Trezor wallet will be discontinued.

+-> The wallet only supports Trezor One, Ledger Nano S, and Ledger Blue.
+Other wallets, for example, the Trezor Model T, are not supported.
+If you have questions about wallet support, please [contact Blockstack support](emailto:support@blockstack.org).

 ### Trezor One and current Stacks Wallet

 The current Stacks Wallet ([v3.0.0](https://github.com/blockstack/stacks-wallet/releases/tag/v3.0.0)) supports only the Trezor One device, and only up to firmware [version 1.8.3](https://wiki.trezor.io/Firmware_changelog).
 If you have a newer firmware, you will have to downgrade by [following instructions described on this page](https://wiki.trezor.io/Firmware_downgrade).